Foundation stone by Sonia Gandhi at Atal Tunnel missing, says Congress, warns of protest

 The decision to construct a strategic tunnel below the Rohtang Pass in Himachal was taken on June 3, 2000, during Bharatiya Janata Party leader and former Prime Minister Atal Bihari Vajpayee’s term.
 The foundation stone for the access road to the South Portal was laid on May 26, 2002.

-In 2019, the Union Cabinet decided to name the Rohtang tunnel as Atal Tunnel to honour the contributions made by the former prime minister.
+In 2019, the Union Cabinet decided to rename the Rohtang tunnel as Atal Tunnel to honour the contributions made by the former prime minister.